cmb347827/static-job-listings-master/README-template.md

   ```
   But then `addListings()` added the backticks .
   I found a stackoverflow post that explainded how to do this better using `map()`(see link 2)
+- I also could use some pointers from a stackoverflow post how to add a listener to each close button for selected search terms , in order to avoid having to add another `querySelectorAll()` again , which is probably not the most efficient (see link 3)

 ### Continued development